attcs/Octree/docs/README.md

 ### Remove

 `Erase()` removes an entity from the tree.
 In a Dynamic Core, this requires traversing down to the leaf node holding the entity unless `USE_REVERSE_MAPPING` is active in the `Configuration`.
-Using wrappers like `OrthoTreeContainer` will securely erase the entity from both your underlying collection and the tree structure simultaneously.
+Using wrappers like `OrthoTreeManaged` will securely erase the entity from both your underlying collection and the tree structure simultaneously.

 ## Querying